rueian/ansible-elk-example/README.md

 **And if you want to change the `logstash` node, you also need to replace the ssl certs in `files/certs`**

-The certs is used for communication between `logstash-forwarder` and `logstash` and is configured with SAN: 10.10.20.10, therefore you must replace them if you want to change the IP of `logstash` node.
+The certs is used for communication between `logstash-forwarder` and `logstash` and is configured with CN: *.logstash, therefore you must replace them if you want to change the hostname of `logstash` node.

-See [here](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-4-on-ubuntu-14-04#generate-ssl-certificates) for generating a new cert.
+See [here](https://github.com/elastic/logstash-forwarder#important-tlsssl-certificate-notes) for generating a new cert.

 # Bring up the stack